HTML Components

 Overview

 HTML Components in Myop are self-contained units that can be dynamically loaded and managed within your application.
 They allow for real-time UI modifications without requiring redeployment or backend changes, enabling developers to experiment with UI/UX changes independently.
-This guide explains how to integrate your HTML code with Myop, allowing you to incorporate them into Myop flows.

 Table of Contents